privacybydesign/irma-backend-packages/js/README.md

    `hmac` for a HS256 signed JWT and `publickey` for a RS256 signed JWT.
  - `options` is a struct that defines the specific options related to the chosen `method`:
     - `secretKey` field indicates the secret key that is going to be used.
-For the method `hmac` this field is required, since the secret key there is both used for signing and verification.
+For the method `hmac` this field is required, since the HS256 secret key is both used for signing and verification.
     For the method `publickey` the secretKey is only used for signing.
 In that case the `publicKey` is used for verification.
-Therefore, if you only need verification, you can omit this field.
+Therefore, if you only need verification, you can omit the `secretKey` field.
     - `publicKey` field indicates the public key that is going to be used.
 This field is only relevant when using JWT verification using the method `publickey`.
 Otherwise you can omit this field.
     - `iss` field concerns the name being recorded in the 'issuer' field (iss) of the JWT.
 This parameter is only